No items found.

 May 26, 2024

-Author Bea Fitzgerald is one such BookToker.
-Bea is the award-winning, Sunday Times bestselling author of the Hades and Persephone YA fantasy reimagining, Girl, Goddess, Queen, which this week was named the Fantasy Romantic Novel of the Year.
-Her new book, The End Crowns All, is a sapphic, rivals to lovers reimagining of the Trojan War in which Cassandra and Helen must work together to reweave fate to save their city from the men—and gods—who would see it fall.
+Author and writing coach Bea Fitzgerald is one such BookToker.
+Bea is the award-winning, Sunday Times bestselling author of the Young Adult fantasy novels Girl, Goddess, Queen, a reimagining of the tale of Hades and Persephone, and The End Crowns All, a sapphic rivals-to-lovers reimagining of the Trojan War, focusing on Cassandra and Helen.

-Under her username @chaosonolympus, Bea has more than 116k followers on TikTok and her videos have accrued 8 million likes!
+Under her username @chaosonolympus, Bea has more than 117,000 followers on TikTok and her videos have accrued over 8 million likes!

-Bea recently hosted a practical workshop with writers of The Novelry where she taught us how to use trending sounds, edit video clips, and learn how many hashtags work best on our writing posts.
-The workshop was so good, we asked Bea to divulge her top TikTok tips for all writers right here on our blog!
+Bea recently hosted a workshop with members of The Novelry, where she taught us how to use trending sounds, edit video clips, and how hashtags work best on BookTok.
+The workshop was so good that we asked Bea to divulge her top BookTok tips right here for all to read!

 In this article, Bea shares her top tips on how to use TikTok as a writer and explains the importance of BookTok for authors (and readers).

-We’ve all heard it, some of us have seen it and most of us want it: that one video that went viral on TikTok and changed an author’s life.
-Their sales rocketed, publishers came flocking, the advances poured in...
+We’ve all heard it, some of us have seen it, and most of us want it: those BookTok videos that went viral on social media and changed an author’s life.
+Readers added to cart, book sales rocketed, the deals poured in...

-That’s not the reality for most authors on TikTok, but it can be a great way to engage your readers, make connections, and even hone your craft.
-If you’re looking to get started, here are some tips for authors trying to get to grips with the platform.
+That’s not the reality for most authors on TikTok, but BookTok can be a great way to engage readers, make connections with other users, and even hone your craft.
+If you’re looking to get started, here are some tips for authors who find the platform a bit of a mystery.

 1. Have fun

-This is a big one, and I’m going to come back to that golden ticket the thought of TikTok virality conjures—it might happen, but it probably won’t.
-This shouldn’t be your reason for creating content, and to put my publishing girly hat on for a moment, no publisher should be trying to sell you that ticket either.
-If there is pressure coming from anyone to be on the app but you don’t want to be, then don’t—it’s a publisher’s job to market you!
+This is a big one, and I’m going to come back to the golden ticket conjured by the thought of TikTok virality—it might happen, but it probably won’t.
+This shouldn’t be your reason for creating content, and to put my publishing girly hat on for a moment, no one should be trying to sell you that ticket either.
+If you feel pressured to be on the app but you don’t want to be, then don’t—it’s a publisher’s job to market you!

 I love making content on TikTok—it feels like an extension of my creativity and encourages me to think about my books in a different way.
-But there are many social media options available to authors, and it’s better to do one really well than spread yourself too thin.
-But if the thought of being a bit silly, making fun videos and experimenting with your book pitches excites you, then this might be the platform for you!
+There are many social media options available to new authors, however, and it’s better to do one really well than spread yourself too thin.
+But if the thought of being a bit silly, making entertaining videos, and experimenting with your book pitches excites you, the BookTok community might be for you!

 2. Spend time on the app

-TikTok has some particulars that you might not pick up on if you don’t spend some time on it first.
-Things like filming in portrait, not leaving a large gap before you begin (you can use the timer function or cut the clip after you’ve filmed to avoid this) or timing a lip sync to a trending sound (or even working out which sounds are trending!) all come from spending time on the app.
+TikTok has some particulars you might not pick up on if you don’t spend some time there first.
+Things like filming in portrait, not leaving a large gap before you begin (tip: to avoid this, use the timer function or cut the clip after you’ve filmed), timing a lip sync to a trending sound—or even working out which sounds are trending—all come from spending time on the site.

-Beyond that, TikTok is a rewards-based service.
-It has one goal: to get people scrolling and consuming.
-So your videos are likely to do better if you’re spending time there, commenting on other videos and filming your content in the app (you can also edit with their partner app CapCut).
+Beyond that, TikTok is a rewards-based service with one goal: to get people scrolling and consuming.
+Your videos are likely to do better if you spend time in the community, commenting on other videos and filming your content in the app (tip: you can edit with their partner app CapCut).

-Plus, you can very much copy and paste!
-Give credit to the creator you saw for the idea, or if it’s generic, consider it a trend, but watching other people’s videos is a great way to come up with ideas and promote your books.
-You can also repeat the same joke, hook or quote across multiple videos or multiple trends as the algorithm means it’s not always the same people seeing every video.
+Plus, you can very much copy and paste—many creators do!
+Give credit to the originator for the idea, or if it’s generic, consider it a trend, but watching other people’s videos is a great way to come up with ideas to promote your books.
+You can repeat the same joke, hook, title, or quote across multiple videos or trends, because the algorithm means it’s not always the same people seeing every video.

 3. Have a goal